Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Widely Applicable Default Approach

+Concretely, consider the setting where we can write $\gamma=g\left(\left\{ F_{ij}\right\} ,\theta\right)$, for $\left\{ F_{ij}\right\} $ a set of non-negative flows between locations.
+This setup is commonplace in quantitative trade and spatial models \citep{costinot2014trade,redding2017quantitative,proost2019can}.
 I assume that both the prior distributions on the true flows and the measurement errors are mixtures of a point mass at zero and a log-normal distribution, a so-called spike-and-slab distribution \citep{mitchell1988bayesian}.
-The point mass at zero is necessary because in both trade and spatial applications bilateral flows of zeros are common, particularly when considering more granular data \citep{helpman2008estimating,dingel2020spatial}.
+The point mass at zero is necessary because in both trade and spatial applications bilateral flows of zeros are common, particularly when considering more granular data \citep{helpman2008estimating,DingelTintelnot:2025}.
 This prior and measurement error model imply that the posterior distribution of the true flows given the noisy flows will also be a spike-and-slab distribution.
-This mixture model is fairly flexible and the conjugacy is needed for computational speed.
+This mixture model is fairly flexible, and conjugacy ensures computational tractability.
 Furthermore, I assume that the prior mean exhibits a gravity relationship, for which there is strong empirical evidence \citep{head2014gravity,allen201813}.\footnote{One can easily enrich this gravity prior by adding other ``distance'' variables such as differences in income or productivity, or by adding dummies that indicate similarity such as contiguity or a common language, see for example \citet{silva2006log}.
 I experimented with this but the results do not change much.} This is summarized in the following assumption: \begin{assumption} We have